epam/edp-install/documentation/openshift_install_edp.md

 # EDP Installation on OpenShift

-Inspect the prerequisites and the main steps to perform with the aim to install EPAM Delivery Platform on OpenShift.
+Inspect the prerequisites and the main steps to install EPAM Delivery Platform on OpenShift.

-## Prerequisites
+## OpenShift Cluster Settings

+Make sure the cluster meets the following conditions:
-1. OpenShift cluster installed with minimum 2 worker nodes with total capacity 16 Cores and 40Gb RAM;
+1. OpenShift cluster is installed with minimum 2 worker nodes with total capacity 16 Cores and 40Gb RAM;
 2. Load balancer (if any exists in front of OpenShift router or ingress controller) is configured with session stickiness, disabled HTTP/2 protocol and header size of 64k support;
     - Example of Config Map for Nginx ingress controller:
     ```yaml